igormq/aes-lac-2018/README.md

 **TL;DR**

-The paper proposes how to perform transfer learning from a pre-trained model based on [Deep Speech 2](http://arxiv.org/pdf/1512.02595v1.pdf) for English to Brazilian Portuguese, outperforming previous work, achieving
+The paper demonstrates how to perform transfer learning from a pre-trained model based on [Deep Speech 2](http://arxiv.org/pdf/1512.02595v1.pdf) for English to Brazilian Portuguese, outperforming previous work, achieving a charater error rate (CER) of ~16%.

 ## Abstract